Swedish Gambling Authority Review

 - Provide regular updates to the Swedish government about developments within both local and global gaming markets.

-Provisions Of a License
+Provisions of a License

-At the time of writing, online gambling is still, currently, not allowed in Sweden – but this is set to change early in 2019, and it’s somewhat vague as to what the exact rules and regulations surrounding online license holders will entail.
+At the time of writing, online gambling is still currently not allowed in Sweden – but this is set to change early in 2019, and it’s somewhat vague as to what the exact rules and regulations surrounding online license holders will entail.

 Still, some operators have hinted at what some of the regulations include, and we’ll look at these below.

 A notable requirement that operators will need to follow surrounds bonuses.
-Unlike other jurisdictions, the Swedish Gambling Authority are only allowing casinos to offer bonuses to players on the first gambling occasion.
+Unlike other jurisdictions, the Swedish Gambling Authority only allows casinos to offer bonuses to players on the first gambling occasion.
 This means that players will only be able to claim a bonus the first time they play at a casino.

 License holders are also all linked to a self-exclusion database, and players – via the gambling authority – will be able to exclude themselves from all online gambling websites, much like we’ve seen implemented in the UK with GAMSTOP.